datanav/docs/best-practice.rst

 Raw input
 ^^^^^^^^^

 When reading data into Sesam it is best practice to copy it and not start changing it.
 This way we have a dataset which is identical or close to identical to the source data.
-It is, however, common practice to add namespaced identifiers on the source pipe to keep track of where the data comes from.
+It is, however, common practice to add namespaced identifiers on the input  pipe to keep track of where the data comes from.
+It is also advisable to add, as mentioned earlier RDF type and other metadata tags if required, global id to use for joining later  in data flow and embedded data set used for test data.

 Benefits: